getwinharris/bapXconnect/README.md

 - `/ui` - Web interface and admin panel

 ## Integration
 Client applications connect to the API using Alibaba/DashScope format with X-DashScope-Token header.
-The API server handles all connections to the Oracle Cloud infrastructure and Hugging Face models.
+The API server handles all connections to Hugging Face models.

 ## Security
 - API key authentication via X-DashScope-Token header